- Adopting socially responsible practices is quickly becoming a requirement for doing business in the investment industry

 What does this mean for you?

-When it comes to investment opportunities, Millennials are no longer simply looking to make money; we are looking for what impact our money can have.
+Millennials are no longer simply looking to make money; we are looking for what impact our money can have.
 To be able to deliver a positive outcome as well as generating a financial return will be a no-brainer to Generation Y. A study by Morgan Stanley found that 78% of HNW Millennials are interested or very interested in impact investing compared to 45% of HNWIs overall.
 This sits beside findings from EY that “a financial advisor that provides values-based investing” comes 3rd for millennials in a list of nine identified priorities.
 However, a recent Toniic survey revealed that one of the four key challenges shared by millennials when it came to impact investment was “Lack of support from financial advisors.”
 It would appear advisors have a bit more work to do to win the trust of millennials.

 How do we bridge the gap?

-As a report by Accenture outlines: “with a majority of Millennials identifying themselves as “self-directed” investors, they spend a significant amount of time researching alternatives and consult multiple sources before making major investment decisions.”
-So, it’s time for financial advisers to make sure they are one of those sources.
-Engage and explore Millennials’ values, hopes and global consciousness and use the latest technology to empower them to make their investment decisions.
-Build your impact investment knowledge and look out for a new training initiative for social investment that will be launching in the next couple of months.
+A report by Accenture outlines: “with a majority of Millennials identifying themselves as “self-directed” investors, they spend a significant amount of time researching alternatives and consult multiple sources before making major investment decisions.”
+So, it’s time for financial advisors to make sure they are one of those sources.

 With every new generation, there will be shifts in attitudes and behaviours; this is not something to shy away from nor to write off as the folly of the young.
 It’s not a case of rebellion, it’s a new view of the world than needs to be responded to.